lambdaclass/data_etudes/central_limit_theorem_misuses/README.md

 ## Preliminaries

-The central limit theorem is possibly the most famous theorem in all of statistics, being widely used in any field that wants to infer something or make predictions from gathered data.
+The Central Limit Theorem (CLT) is possibly the most famous theorem in all of statistics, being widely used in any field that wants to infer something or make predictions from gathered data.
 A first (simple) version of it was introduced in the eighteenth century, first by de Moivre and then